 The NCC pay policy covers all employees and not just senior officers.

-Below is a list of appendices to the NCC pay policy:
+Below is a list of the latest versions of the appendices to the NCC pay policy:

 As part of being an open and transparent authority we are publishing, along with those pay policy documents required of us, benefits that all of our employees are eligible to receive.
 This document contains information on annual leave, childcare vouchers, flexible working, sick pay scheme and pension schemes.

-The council does not explicitly set the remuneration of any individual or group of posts by reference to the multiple of another post or group of posts, as it uses the HAY job evaluation scheme.
+The pay multiple is defined as the ratio between the highest paid taxable earnings for the given year and the median earnings figure of the whole of the authority’s workforce.
+The council does not explicitly set the pay of any individual or group of posts by reference to the multiple of another post or group of posts, instead we use the HAY job evaluation scheme to determine the relative size and shape of job roles within the council.

 Our organisation structure and details of senior employee's salaries can be accessed on our salary information page.